venkat1924/venkat1924/README.md

 ## Hi, I’m Venkat
 - **B.E. in CSE & Data Science** @ R.V.
 College of Engineering
 - Intern @ Oracle, previously at TrueFoundry, Aveva, the Samsung Research Institute, and the RVCE-HPCC CoE.
-- Solving tough problems with ML and SWE every day.

 ---

 ### Independent Research & Builds